Marvel202/Udacity-Supply-Chain-Project/README.md

 This DAPP proves the authenticity of ownership of product from its origin, farmer, through consumer with immutable record on Ethereum Blockchain.
 Both frontend and backend are decentralised to warrant a 24/7 operation.

+## Getting Start

+Create a new directory as project folder and install all requisite npm packages (as listed in package.json):
+	cd project-6
+	npm install

 ### Libraries
 Basic libraries for this repository can be installed via **npm install** <<library name>> and they are installed either under global or local environment.